projectnotions/gethamquestions/README.md

 # gethamquestions
-Get Amateur Radio (HAM) Element Questions in a JSON object from the official FCC questions pools.
+Parse the official Amateur Radio FCC question pools and get the Element Questios in a JSON object

 ## Installation
 Download the getquestions.py file.
 I am working on supporting pip from github.